Lumpectomy Specialist

 What are the advantages of a lumpectomy compared to mastectomy?

-The combination of lumpectomy and radiation achieves the same cancer control and survival as mastectomy, but with fewer side effects and faster recovery.
+The combination of lumpectomy and radiation achieves the same long term cancer survival as mastectomy, but with fewer side effects and faster recovery.
+Statistically, there is little difference between the recurrence rate between mastectomy vs. lumpectomy and radiation.
 Therefore, lumpectomy and radiotherapy are preferred if the cancer is small enough to be removed completely with acceptable breast appearance.

 Why is radiation recommended after lumpectomy?

 Radiation is usually recommended after lumpectomy to reduce the risk of cancer recurrence in the parts of the breast that remains after lumpectomy.
 A 3-week or 6-week course of daily whole breast radiation is the most widely available form of radiation for women treated with lumpectomy.
-A 5-day course of partial breast radiation can also be administered, usually given twice a day.
-Dr. Holmes is an expert in targeted intraoperative radiotherapy (TARGIT), a type of targeted radiation that can be administered as a single treatment entirely during surgery at the time of lumpectomy.
-Targeted intraoperative radiotherapy has been proven to be equally effective as daily whole breast radiation for women with early stage breast cancer.
-Although radiation is generally required after lumpectomy, there are special circumstances when radiation may be omitted, such as for stage 0 breast cancer (DCIS) that has been widely removed and for elderly women with stage I breast cancer whose cancers have been widely removed.
+Dr. Holmes is an expert in targeted intraoperative radiotherapy (TARGIT), a type of radiation that is targeted to the tumor site that is administered as a single treatment entirely during surgery at the time of lumpectomy.
+Long-term studies of women with early-stage breast cancer show that TARGIT is safer but equally effective as daily whole breast radiation for preventing recurrences in the breast.
+However, TARGIT is not the right treatment option for all lumpectomy patients.
+Women with larger tumors or positive lymph nodes still require daily whole breast radiation to reduce the risk of recurrence in the breast and lymph node region.ancer (DCIS) that has been widely removed and for elderly women with stage I breast cancer whose cancers have been widely removed.

 Am I a good candidate for a lumpectomy?